Beth Ford

-Biography
+Early life and education

 Ford was born in Sioux City, Iowa, the fifth in a family of eight children, and attended Catholic schools through high school.
 Her father was a truck driver and a used car salesman, while her mother was a nurse before completing her master's degree and becoming a psychologist.
 Ford's mother was left in an orphanage when she was five by her parents, eventually getting adopted at age ten.
 Her mother demonstrated to her children how to overcome hardship.
 Ford claims that her mother "has been the most significant role model to me in my life".

 Ford started working in the agriculture business at age 12, making $2 an hour de-tasseling corn and worked a number of jobs to support her college education, including as a janitor, house painter, and convenience store cashier.

 Ford completed her undergraduate degree at Iowa State University, where she pursued her interests in marketing, finance and operations and was initiated into Alpha Gamma Delta.

+Career

+Early career

-Her first job was with Mobil Oil Company when she was in her 20s on the tanker, the marketing and refining side.
+Ford's first job was with Mobil Oil Company when she was in her 20s on the tanker, the marketing and refining side.
 She then worked in supply-chain management at ExxonMobil, Pepsi, and Scholastic, among other companies.

+Land O'Lakes

 Ford joined Land O'Lakes in 2011, being named as chief supply chain and operations officer.
-She continued at the company, eventually being promoted to COO, and in August 2018 was appointed as president/CEO by an all-male board.
+She continued at the company, eventually being promoted to COO, and in August 2018 was appointed as president and CEO by an all-male board.
 At the time Ford became CEO, she was one of 25 women leading Fortune 500 companies.
 She is the ninth person to hold this position.
-She became the first openly-gay female CEO of a Fortune 500 company, a fact remarked upon by several sources.
+She became the first openly-gay female CEO of a Fortune 500 company.
 As CEO, Ford has invested heavily in Land O'Lakes implementation of new technologies in agriculture as well as the vibrancy of rural communities.

 Ford has stated that the biggest challenges facing American farmers is policy uncertainty, weather and the changing climate, and a lack of broadband access.
 In Ford's view, the key to preserving American agriculture relies upon innovation, technology, and political stability.
 Ford has been an advocate for getting high-speed Internet access to rural and underserved areas, calling on the government to provide funds to close the 'digital divide' that is impacting employment, education, and progress.
 She has also called on major companies and organizations to join the American Connection Project, an effort started by Land O'Lakes to advocate for three main principles: robust federal funding for broadband infrastructure, improved broadband connectivity mapping and better coordination of federal and state agencies to deploy funding.